Birth for Humankind

 Birth for Humankind does not support medically unassisted births, often known as ‘free births’.
 Our doulas are skilled and trained to provide complementary non-clinical support to birthing people during pregnancy, birth and early parenting – however we will not provide doulas to birthing parents who are not planning to have clinical (medical) support at their birth.
 Our volunteers must abide by our Doula Code of Conduct at all times, which ensures this standard is maintained.

-We do however believe there is a difference between having a medically supported birth (with a medical professional, such as a midwife present) and having potentially unnecessary medical intervention during birth.
+We do however believe there is a difference between having a medically supported birth (with a medical professional, such as a registered midwife present) and having potentially unnecessary medical intervention during birth.
 We fully support an individual’s right to choose the level of medical intervention that is right for them.
 Therefore, our doulas can help clients understand all the potential options available to them so that they can make a free and informed choice about what medical interventions they may want.

 Does Birth for Humankind encourage natural births?

 However, we know that many birthing parents do not receive full information about all interventions available and may receive unnecessary medical interventions.
 Evidence also shows that appropriate social support and interpersonal care can reduce the need for medical intervention – which can both improve experiences of birth, reduce risks to maternal and child health, and reduce the cost to the public healthcare system.
-Therefore, whilst reduced medical intervention may have benefits, we fully support everyone’s right to know all the options available to them so that they can take best advantage of everything available to them in our first-class public health system.
+Therefore, whilst reduced medical intervention may have benefits, we fully support everyone’s right to know all the options available to them so that they can take best advantage of everything available to them in our public health system.

 Is Birth for Humankind a pro-choice organisation?

 Yes.
-We believe that every woman or birthing parent has the right to make their own decision about a pregnancy and should be able to access an abortion if that is their choice.
+We believe that every woman and gender diverse birthing parent has the right to make their own decision about a pregnancy and should be able to access an abortion if that is their choice.
 Everyone should have access to safe and legal abortions regardless of their culture, religion, geographical location, gestation of pregnancy, or financial situation, and it should not be restricted.
 Abortion is a human rights and social justice issue.

 Does Birth for Humankind only support women?

 Whilst our programs focus on the needs and rights of the birthing parent, we actively consider the involvement of other parents, family members and friends, if the client feels comfortable in doing so.
+Read more about our approach to gender inclusivity.

 Does Birth for Humankind provide interpreters and/or provide translated materials?